juniorsundarCasual/TGT/vault/volume-5.chapter-365.md

 ____

 "Hiding, are we?"
-Jean growled, as she approached Furion's table at the inn.
+Jean growled as she approached Furion's table at the inn.
 "That too, after dropping the hot potato into my hands."

 "It was more convenient.
-It would take me an entire week to convince a crowd of that the True World Sect means no harm," Furion admitted while gesturing towards the empty eat near him.
+It would take me an entire week to convince a crowd that the True World Sect means no harm," Furion admitted while gesturing towards the empty eat near him.
 "I ordered lunch.
 Where's Kili?"

 "I'm here," Kili said with a sigh, causing Furion to jolt in his seat.

 "We really need to tie a bell around you," Furion mumbled.
-"Any way, you probably have more credibility with these folk than I do.
+"Anyway, you probably have more credibility with these folk than I do.
 How long were you here?"

 "A week, give or take a few days," Jean responded.